vasigorc/wasm_definitive_guide/chapter_12/README.md

 The point of this MVP is to be able to return two+ values from a function, similar to tuples in [Python](https://realpython.com/python-tuple/#returning-tuples-from-functions) or [Rust](https://doc.rust-lang.org/rust-by-example/primitives/tuples.html).

+From Chapter 2, the result of a WebAssembly function is found at the top of the stack, so the top several elements of the stack could be interpreted as multimple return values.

 Unlike, the previous example, this one uses [Wasmtime](https://docs.wasmtime.dev/) (same, as in the book), and not [Wasmer](https://docs.wasmer.io/), just because
 I failed to have a working example using `Wasmer` that would look equally concise as the `Wasmtime`'s - [link](https://github.com/wasmerio/wasmer/discussions/5647).